MithrilJS/mithril.js/docs/mithril.component.md

 ### Limitations and caveats

+One important limitation to be aware of when using components is that you cannot call Mithril's redrawing methods ([`m.startComputation` / `m.endComputation`](mithril.computation.md) and [`m.redraw`](mithril.redraw.md)) from templates.

+In addition, you cannot call `m.request` from templates.

+Doing so will trigger another redraw, which will result in an infinite loop.

-There are a few caveats when nesting components:
+There are a few other technical caveats when nesting components:

 1. Nested component views must return either a virtual element or another component.
 Returning an array, a string, a number, boolean, falsy value, etc will result in an error.